diegodisant/silex-repository-pattern/README.md

-# silex-repository-pattern
+# Silex Repository Pattern

-An example of repository pattern applied to silex
+A repository contains all the logic for one